teamplify/teamplify-runner/README.md

    $ teamplify upgrade
    ```

-The latter command will automatically detect if a new version was downloaded
+The latter command will automatically detect if a new version has been
-and will restart the service if necessary.
-Service restart causes a short
+downloaded and will restart the service if necessary.
+A service restart causes
-downtime, so ideally upgrades should be done in periods of low users activity
+a short downtime, so ideally upgrades should be done in periods of low user
-on the site.
-Teamplify `upgrade` command restarts the service only when
+activity.
+The `upgrade` command restarts the service only when necessary.
+If no
-necessary.
-If no upgrade was downloaded, there would be no restart and
+upgrade has been downloaded, there will be no restart and therefore no service
-therefore no service interruption.
+interruption.

 # Backup and restore